After reading a few books on better explaination and communication, I decided to apply its message to introducing Alexander Technique.

 Of course, from seeing a sketches of images on a story board, if you're not the creator, it might be tricky to imagine what the sketches would be indicating.
 Qualities of the communication might be determined by the pictures that are chose to be used to influence the final result.
 For instance, here's a picture of a Balinese dance teacher with his arms guiding a younger dance student, his hands entwined and supporting.

-But this next one shows the "embodied cognition" in the teacher's stance who has her hands on the torso to show the way she knows the younger girl in front of her could move.
-The teacher is emulating or modeling in the way she moves at the same time she is communicating it.
-That's part of what makes the Alexander Technique so unique.
-I racked my brain to find another example of this somewhere in the world, and this was the only thing I could come up with.
-But how many people have been to Bali and would have known about this method of communication?
+But this next one is even better....Because it shows the "embodied cognition" in the teacher's stance who has her hands on the torso to show by example in the moment the way she knows the younger girl in front of her could move freer.
+The teacher is emulating or modeling in the way she moves at the same time she is communicating what she means to the student.
+That's the magic part of what makes the Alexander Technique so unique.
+I racked my brain to find another example of this somewhere in the world, and this was the only thing I could find.
+But how many people have been to Bali to take dance lesson who would have known about this method of communication?

 Can you think of another example where the teacher uses this direct "showing" method of teaching?

 What do you think of this style of presenting Alexander Technique?
 If you're the sort of person who can imagine something from a sketch or an idea, what do you think of this story board plan?